Detection under Privileged Information: Privileged Information Systems

-Microsoft malware dataset~\cite{kaggleMicrosoft} is an up-to-date publicly available dataset used for classification of malware into their families.
-The dataset includes nine malware files that include hexadecimal representation of the malware's binary content, and a class representing one of nine family names.
+{\bf Experimental System: Malware Classification} - The Microsoft malware dataset~\cite{kaggleMicrosoft} is an up-to-date publicly available corpus.
+The dataset includes nine malware classes including hexadecimal representation of the malware's binary content, and a class representing one of nine family names.
+The dataset used in our experiments includes 1746 malware samples extracted from 200GB malware files.
 We build a real-time malware classification system by using the binary content file.
-Following a recent malware classification system~\cite{ahmadi2015novel}, we construct features by counting the frequencies of each hexadecimal duos (\ie byte bigrams).
+Following a recent malware classification system~\cite{ahmadi2015novel}, we construct features by counting frequencies of each hexadecimal duos (\ie byte bigrams).
 These features found out to provide distinctive between different families because of exploiting the code dissimilarities among families.
-Furthermore, obtaining byte bigrams has a low processing overhead for real-time detection.

-\textbf{Privileged information.} This dataset also includes a metadata manifest log file.
-The log file contains various metadata information obtained from the binary, such as memory allocation, function calls, strings, etc. ~\cite{rescure2005ida}.
+\textit{Privileged information.} This dataset also includes a metadata manifest log file.
+The log file contains information such as memory allocation, function calls, strings, etc..
 The logs along with the malware files can be used for classifying malware into their respective families.
 Thus, similar to the byte files, we obtain the frequency count of distinct tokens from asm files such as $\texttt{mov()}$, $\texttt{cmp()}$ in the text section (See Figure~\ref{fig:malware-features}).
 These tokens allow us to capture execution differences between different families~\cite{ahmadi2015novel}.
 However, in practice, obtaining features from log files introduces significant overheads in the disassembly process.
-Further, various types or version of a disassembler may output byte sequences differently.
+Further, various types or versions of a disassembler may output byte sequences differently.
 Thus, this process may result in inaccurate and slow feature processing in real-time automated systems~\cite{nataraj2011comparative}.
 To address these limitations, we include features from disassembler output as privileged for accurate and fast classification.